MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 ### Entanglement

-Possibly the most interesting phenomenon of quantum mechanics is the ability of two or more quantum particles to become **entangled** with each other.
+One of the most interesting phenomenon of quantum mechanics is the ability of two or more quantum particles to become **entangled** with each other.
 When particles become entangled, they form a single system such that the quantum state of any one particle cannot be described independently of the quantum state of the other particles.
 This means that whatever operation or process you apply to one particle correlates to the other particles as well.

-In addition to this interdependency, particles can maintain this connection even when separated over incredibly large distances, even light-years.
+In addition to this interdependency, particles can maintain this connection even when separated over incredibly large distances.
 The effects of quantum measurement also apply to entangled particles, such that when one particle is measured and collapses, the other particle collapses as well.
 Because there is a correlation between the entangled qubits, measuring the state of one qubit provides information about the state of the other qubit – this particular property is very helpful in quantum computing.

+> [!NOTE]
+> Not every correlation between the measurements of two qubits means that the two qubits are entangled.
+Classical bits can also be correlated.
+Two qubits are entangled when they present correlations that can't be reproduced by using classical bits.
+This difference between classical and quantum correlations is subtle, but it's essential for the speedup provided by quantum computers.

 If you want to learn more, see the tutorial [exploring quantum entanglement with Q#](xref:microsoft.quantum.tutorial-qdk.entanglement).